s-ccs/FreeViewingMSCOCO/experiment/README.md

     b.
 Fixation cross

     c.
-Wait for center gaze fixation (if not recalibrate and repeat the trial)
+Wait for center gaze fixation (if not, recalibrate and repeat the trial)

     d.
 Jitter (fixation still shows up on the screen)